 Class-based network diversity

 In this study, respondents were asked about the socio-economic diversity of their acquaintances in Chile.
 An acquaintance was defined as someone they could recognize by name and could converse with if encountered in public.
 The answers are categorized based on occupational status and grouped by the International Socio-Economic Index (ISEI).
 Respondents were asked to approximate the number of people they knew in each occupation.
 The network diversity index was calculated to capture the socio-economic diversity of respondents’ networks.
 Following recommendations in social network literature (Otero and Mendoza, 2023; Sapin, Joye, and Wolf, 2020), a single dimension was used to represent network diversity, incorporating two indicators.
-With this strategy, I aim to consider both the possible ties to the available occupations jointly and how these ties are distributed across each group (Koopmans and Schaeffer, 2015).
-First, generalized index of qualitative variation (IQV),emeasures the degree of balance across groups based on the number of acquaintances in each occupation.
+With this strategy, I consider both the possible ties to the available occupations jointly and how these ties are distributed across each group (Koopmans and Schaeffer, 2015).
+First, generalized entropy measures the degree of balance across groups based on the number of acquaintances in each occupation.
 The second indicator is extensivity, which aims to capture the degree of variety of known groups, in this case, the number of occupations with which the individual declares to have acquaintances.
 I use this information to create a composite measure representing class diversity in social networks.
 This index has a mean of 0 and a standard deviation of 1 and will be used in all subsequent analyses throughout the article.
 Thus, higher values on this index represent higher socio-economic diversity in social networks.

 Method